SurfSolana/Lifeguard-Open-Source-Solana-AI-Trading-Bot-Algorithm/README.md

 Through extensive backtesting of market data, Lifeguard has discovered that for SOL, an FGI reading of 42 is the optimal point to change positions:

-- **When FGI drops below 42**: Lifeguard buys SOL (when others are fearful)
+- **When FGI rises above 42**: Lifeguard buys SOL (when market is greedy)
-- **When FGI rises above 42**: Lifeguard converts SOL to USDC (when others are greedy)
+- **When FGI falls below 42**: Lifeguard converts SOL to USDC (when market is fearful)

-This strategy has historically outperformed simply holding SOL by approximately 59%, turning what would have been losses into significant gains.
+This strategy has historically outperformed simply holding SOL by over 50%, turning what would have been losses into significant gains.

 ** NOTE: Lifeguard automatically determines the best midpoint to trade on based on ongoing backtests that happen each time a 4 hour data point is updated by CFGI.io - the numbers in this section are accurate as of April 18, 2025.
 The most recent data is available at [lifeguard.surfsolana.com](https://lifeguard.surfsolana.com)